 Stephen M. Ward, Jr. Mr. Ward has served as a member of our board of directors since January 2009.
 Mr. Ward served as the Chief Executive Officer for Lenovo Group Limited, the international personal computer company formed by the acquisition of IBM's personal computer division by Lenovo, from April 2005 to January 2006.
 Prior to that acquisition, Mr. Ward held a number of management positions with IBM from September 1978 to April 2005, including Senior Vice President and General Manager of the Personal Systems and Retail Systems Group from March 2003 to April 2005, General Manager of the Industrial Sector from February 2000 to March 2003, General Manager of the Thinkpad and Mobile division from January 1998 to March 2000 and Chief Information Officer from February 1997 to March 2000.
 Mr. Ward has served on the board of directors of Carpenter Technology Corporation, a specialty metals company, since March 2001.
 He has also served on the board of directors of Molekule, an air purification, monitoring equipment and software company, since November 2022.
 From July 2021 until its sale to LM Ericsson Telephone Company in July 2022, Mr. Ward served as a member of the board of directors of Vonage Holdings Corp., an internet communications company.
-From December 2014 until its sale to The Boeing Company in October 2018, Mr. Ward served as a member the board of directors of KLX Inc., an aerospace solutions and supply chain company, and from September 2018 to June 2021, he served as a member of the board of directors of KLX Energy Services Holdings, Inc., an oilfield services company spun out from KLX Inc. Mr. Ward also previously served as a member of the board of directors of E2Open, a supply chain SAS company he co-founded, from January 2001 to March 2015, E-Ink Corporation, a maker of electronic paper displays, from December 2006 to December 2009 and QD Vision, Inc., a nanomaterials product company, from June 2014 until its sale to Samsung in November 2016.
+From December 2014 until its sale to The Boeing Company in October 2018, Mr. Ward served as a member of the board of directors of KLX Inc., an aerospace solutions and supply chain company, and from September 2018 to June 2021, he served as a member of the board of directors of KLX Energy Services Holdings, Inc., an oilfield services company spun out from KLX Inc. Mr. Ward also previously served as a member of the board of directors of December 2009 and QD Vision, Inc., a nanomaterials product company, from June 2014 until its sale to Samsung in November 2016.
 Mr. Ward holds a B.S. in Mechanical Engineering from California Polytechnic State University, San Luis Obispo.